The Confession

 "[The] plot ... has more twists than a plate of fusilli and enough characters to fill the next three books in the series. ...
 "The Confession" is about much more than murder. ... [it] is a clever reworking of the police procedural: The narrative-within-a-narrative exposes multiple levels of complicity and guilt that make this an affecting, sobering entry in one of the most inventive series around." --Paula L. Woods, Los Angeles Times

-"ambitious in scope and action" --Dick Adler, the Chicago Tribune
+"ambitious in scope and action" --Dick Adler, Chicago Tribune

 "... mesmerizing and richly atmospheric ... meticulously researched ... entertainingly captures the fear and frustration of a 'society of discontent'..." --Michelle Kung, Entertainment Weekly